anon-real/contract-testing/README.md

 Here is a break down of the above code:
 - Creating a transaction builder object called **tb**
 - Creating 10k test Tether and 20k test SigUSD tokens
-- Createing a swap box with 2 ERGs and the two created tokens -- notice that we convert this box to input using `convertToInputWith` with a dummy transaction ID.
+- Createing a swap box with 2 ERGs and the two created tokens -- notice that we convert this box to input using `convertToInputWith` with a dummy transaction ID

 ### Output Swap Box
 ```scala